-From time to time, affordable homes are available for purchase (Get List).
+From time to time, affordable homes are available for purchase.
 To be eligible to buy one of these homes, your total household income must be within certain limits.
 Most homes are restricted to moderate-income buyers; a limited number are restricted to low or median-income buyers.
 The City examines total gross income (before taxes or deductions) from all sources for all household members, even if not all household members are related or intend to be named on the mortgage or title.
 Home buyer eligibility is based only on gross household income; net worth is not considered.

 If you find an affordable home that you are interested in buying, you or your Realtor should contact the listing Realtor and negotiate a purchase offer.
 After your offer is accepted, you will be given several forms to complete, and you will be asked to provide copies of recent pay stubs, bank statements, and tax forms; occasionally, additional documentation may be required.
 This information is necessary to verify your income eligibility.
-Neighborhood Enhancement Division staff will examine these documents for the sole purpose of determining eligibility.
+The Community Enhancement Division staff will examine these documents for the sole purpose of determining eligibility.

 At the time of initial sale and for all re-sales during the affordability period, the maximum price for each Inclusionary Housing Program home is calculated by the City.
 The City’s formula is intended to provide the amount an eligible buyer should be able to pay without spending more than 35% of their gross income toward housing expenses.
 Prices are calculated for affordability.
 This calculation is not driven by property values or other market conditions.